 Other data types(Climate and Socio-economic)

 This study will use a range of data sources to understand the impacts of heat on health in African cities.
 Climate-related data will be obtained from open data repositories, such as the Copernicus Climate Data Store (CDS) and Earth System Grid Federation (ESGF), which provide observational-based datasets, historical re-analyses, and climate simulations[32].
 The IBM-PAIRS platform will also be used as a comprehensive and reliable source of climate data, including data from climate models, weather stations, and satellite observations[33].
-This will provide a detailed picture of the climate conditions in Africa, including the frequency, duration, and intensity of heatwaves.
+This will provide a detailed picture of the historical and future climate conditions over Africa, including the frequency, duration, and intensity of heatwaves.

 In addition to climate data, the study will also use remote sensing data obtained from satellite sensors, including optical imagery and indicators of physical measures such as land surface temperature, soil moisture, vegetation condition, and land use and cover[34].
-In cities where this information is available, researchers will combine data from existing sensor networks with information on urban land use and building density to create transferable urban temperature models that can be used in other cities[35].
+In cities where this information is available, researchers will combine data from existing sensor networks with information on urban land use and building density to create[35].

-The study will also analyze geospatial socio-economic data, including household economic status, access to services, and dwelling type[36].
+The study will also analyze geospatial socio-economic data, including household economic indicators, access to services, and dwelling type[36].
 This data will be obtained from sources such as national census data and focused household and demographic surveys, and will include information on individuals' and households' income, education, employment, living conditions, and access to healthcare, education, and transportation[37].

 By combining climate, remote sensing, and socio-economic data, the study aims to create vulnerability maps of cities that show areas where individuals and households are most vulnerable to the effects of heat on health.
 These maps will be useful for public health officials and policymakers in identifying areas of need and developing targeted interventions and policies to address these risks.